Benefits of Art Therapy for Elderly: Strictly for Adults!

 While we have come to think about art as a type of leisure activity, and even as an individual interest, a significant number of us have long overlooked that Art offers us chances to recuperate and rejuvenate our mind and soul.
 Most of us are familiar with art as drawing or sketching activities, which were a prominent part of our childhood.

 As we grew up, the need to conform to norms overtook our creative streak.
 Somewhere down the line, we lost track of the satisfaction that artistic activities gave us.
 Suddenly, engaging in artistry became a waste of time and art was sidelined.
-It is important to realise the healing benefits of art therapy for elderly as it will make their old-age years golden.
-Strong scientific evidences support our belief that art is happiness...and happiness is something money can't buy.
+It is important to realize the healing benefits of art therapy for the elderly as it will make their old-age years golden.
+Strong scientific evidence supports our belief that art is happiness...and happiness is something money can't buy.